Skip to content

 Evolution Does Select for Accurate Perception

-The argument systematically underestimates natural selection’s capacity to produce reliable cognition.
-Plantinga’s scenarios of false-belief-plus-correct-behavior are logically possible but biologically implausible.
-In practice, the simplest and most robust way for an organism to produce adaptive behavior is to represent the environment accurately.
-An organism that believes predators are mates and cliffs are bridges will consistently die in situations where a simpler, truth-tracking system would survive.
+The argument underestimates natural selection’s ability to produce reliable cognition.
+Plantinga’s false-belief-plus-correct-behavior scenarios are logically possible but biologically implausible.
+In practice, the simplest and most robust way to produce adaptive behavior is to represent the environment accurately.
+An organism that thinks predators are mates and cliffs are bridges will consistently die where a simpler truth-tracking system would survive.

 Evolutionary epistemology provides extensive evidence that perception tracks reality.
 Organisms with more accurate sensory systems consistently outcompete those with less accurate ones.
-The convergent evolution of eyes across dozens of independent lineages demonstrates that natural selection powerfully drives toward accurate environmental representation.
-While evolution does not guarantee perfect cognition - our many cognitive biases prove that - it generates perception and basic reasoning that are reliable enough to serve as a foundation.
+Eyes have evolved independently dozens of times - strong evidence that natural selection drives toward accurate environmental representation.
+Evolution does not guarantee perfect cognition - our many cognitive biases prove that - but it produces perception and basic reasoning reliable enough to serve as a foundation.

 The Scope Problem Cuts Both Ways

-Even if we grant that evolution explains reliable perception and basic practical reasoning, it is less clear that evolution explains reliable abstract reasoning about philosophy, theology, or mathematics.
+Even granting that evolution explains reliable perception and basic practical reasoning, it is less clear that evolution explains reliable abstract reasoning about philosophy, theology, or math.
 These domains have no obvious survival value.
-But this point undermines theological reasoning at least as much as it undermines scientific reasoning.
-If our cognitive faculties are unreliable in domains beyond survival, then our ability to reason about God, design arguments, and evaluate theological claims is equally suspect.
+But this point hurts theology as much as it hurts science.
+If our minds are unreliable beyond survival, then our ability to reason about God, design arguments, and theological claims is equally suspect.
 The argument does not selectively undercut naturalism while leaving theism untouched.

 The Theistic Response Does Not Solve the Problem

-The argument claims that theism avoids the self-defeat because God designed our minds for truth.
-But this pushes the trust problem back one level without resolving it.
-How do we verify that God designed our minds for truth rather than for obedience, comfort, or some purpose we cannot fathom?
-The theistic response assumes that we can reliably reason about God’s intentions - but that is precisely the cognitive capacity in question.
-If we cannot trust our reasoning under naturalism, we cannot simply assert that we can trust it under theism without begging the question.
+The argument claims theism avoids self-defeat because God designed our minds for truth.
+But this just pushes the trust problem back one step.
+How do we verify God designed our minds for truth rather than for obedience, comfort, or some purpose we cannot grasp?
+The theistic response assumes we can reliably reason about God’s intentions - but that is the very cognitive capacity in question.
+If we cannot trust our reasoning under naturalism, we cannot simply assert we can trust it under theism without begging the question.

-Furthermore, if God designed our minds for reliable truth-tracking, the widespread prevalence of cognitive biases, logical fallacies, and disagreement among equally intelligent people becomes difficult to explain.
+If God designed our minds for truth, the widespread cognitive biases, logical fallacies, and deep disagreement among smart people are hard to explain.
 A God who designed minds for truth apparently did not do a thorough job.

 The Mathematical Analogy Weakens the Case

-Mathematics poses a particular problem for the argument.
-Mathematical truths - and our ability to discover them - appear to be best explained by structural features of reality that our minds evolved to model.
-We do not need God to explain why evolution produced creatures capable of basic arithmetic, because creatures that cannot accurately estimate quantities (how many predators are nearby, how much food is available) are selected against.
-The extension of this basic capacity to abstract mathematics is a product of cultural development building on evolved foundations - not evidence of divine design.
+Math poses a particular problem for the argument.
+Mathematical truths - and our ability to find them - are best explained by structural features of reality that our minds evolved to model.
+We do not need God to explain why evolution produced creatures capable of basic arithmetic: creatures that cannot estimate quantities (how many predators, how much food) get selected against.
+The jump from this basic capacity to abstract math is a product of cultural development building on evolved foundations - not evidence of divine design.

 Relationship to Other Arguments

-The Moral Argument for God follows a parallel structure: if our moral intuitions are products of evolution, they track survival rather than objective moral truth, undermining moral realism under naturalism.
-All three arguments share the strategy of claiming naturalism is self-undermining in some domain - reasoning, experience, or morality.
+The Moral Argument for God follows the same structure: if our moral intuitions are products of evolution, they track survival rather than objective moral truth, undermining moral realism under naturalism.
+All three arguments share the strategy of claiming naturalism is self-undermining in some domain.

-Critics may note that the Burden of Proof Argument applies here: the Argument from Reason does not provide positive evidence for God but rather argues against naturalism, leaving the theistic alternative as a default rather than a demonstrated conclusion.
+Critics may also note that the Burden of Proof Argument applies: the Argument from Reason does not provide positive evidence for God but argues against naturalism, leaving theism as a default rather than a demonstrated conclusion.

 Historical and Contemporary Significance

-The Argument from Reason occupies an unusual position in the philosophy of religion.
-It is not an attempt to prove God’s existence directly but rather an attack on the internal coherence of naturalism.
-If successful, it would not establish theism but would remove naturalism as a viable worldview, potentially making theistic alternatives more attractive by elimination.
+The Argument from Reason holds an unusual spot in the philosophy of religion.
+It is not a direct proof of God’s existence but an attack on the internal coherence of naturalism.
+If successful, it would not establish theism - it would just remove naturalism as a viable worldview, making theistic alternatives more attractive by elimination.

-The argument has generated substantial philosophical literature.
-Critics like Evan Fales and philosophers working in naturalized epistemology have defended evolution’s ability to produce reliable cognition.
-Defenders like Reppert and Plantinga continue to argue that naturalism faces an unresolved epistemic self-defeat.
-The debate remains active, though the majority position in academic philosophy holds that evolutionary epistemology can adequately account for cognitive reliability.
+The argument has generated substantial literature.
+Critics like Evan Fales and philosophers working in naturalized epistemology defend evolution’s ability to produce reliable cognition.
+Defenders like Reppert and Plantinga keep arguing that naturalism faces unresolved self-defeat.
+The majority view in academic philosophy holds that evolutionary epistemology can account for cognitive reliability adequately.

 Our Scoring

-The soundness score of 25 reflects that the argument identifies a genuine epistemological puzzle - the relationship between evolved cognition and truth-tracking - but overstates the case against evolutionary epistemology.
-Natural selection demonstrably produces organisms with reliable perception, and while the extension to abstract reasoning is less straightforward, the argument does not show that reliable abstract reasoning is incompatible with naturalism.
-The self-defeat charge is clever but ultimately survives only if one accepts Plantinga’s implausible scenarios of radically false beliefs producing adaptive behavior.
+The soundness score of 25 reflects that the argument spots a real puzzle - the link between evolved cognition and truth-tracking - but overstates the case against evolutionary epistemology.
+Natural selection demonstrably produces organisms with reliable perception, and while the jump to abstract reasoning is less direct, the argument does not show reliable abstract reasoning is incompatible with naturalism.
+The self-defeat charge is clever but survives only if you accept Plantinga’s implausible scenarios of radically false beliefs producing adaptive behavior.

-The Higher Power score of 60 is highest because the argument, if sound, most naturally points to a rational ground of reality - some fundamental source of order and intelligibility that makes reliable reasoning possible.
-This aligns with a vague Higher Power or rational principle underlying existence.
+The Higher Power score of 60 is the highest because the argument, if sound, most naturally points to a rational ground of reality - some basic source of order and intelligibility that makes reliable reasoning possible.
+This aligns with a vague Higher Power or rational principle behind existence.

 The Creator score of 55 is moderately high.
-If our minds require a rational designer to be trustworthy, this naturally suggests a being that intentionally created cognitive agents - a Creator.
-However, the argument does not specify what kind of creator or whether it is personal.
+If our minds need a rational designer to be trustworthy, that naturally suggests a being who intentionally created cognitive agents - a Creator.
+The argument does not specify what kind of creator or whether it is personal.

-The Personal God score of 45 is the lowest of the three because the argument establishes (at most) that a rational mind is needed behind our cognitive faculties, not that this mind is loving, morally concerned, or personally invested in humanity.
-The gap between “a rational source designed our minds” and “the omniscient, omnibenevolent God of classical theism exists” is substantial, and the argument does not bridge it.
+The Personal God score of 45 is the lowest because the argument establishes at most that a rational mind is needed behind our cognition, not that this mind is loving, morally concerned, or personally invested in humanity.
+The gap between “a rational source designed our minds” and “the all-knowing, all-good God of classical theism exists” is substantial, and the argument does not bridge it.